Malakpet

-Malakpet is one of the suburbs in the old city area of Hyderabad, Telangana, India.
-It is famous for TV tower which was built by Teegala Sree Ramulu.
-This is further divided into two parts, Old Malakpet and New Malakpet and is traditionally considered part of old city.
+Malakpet is one of the neighbourhoods in the old city area of Hyderabad, Telangana, India.
+This is further divided into two parts, Old Malakpet and New Malakpet, and is traditionally considered part of old city.
 This circle (6) comes under Charminar Zone of Greater Hyderabad Municipal Corporation.
-There are seven wards in this circle namely Saidabad (24), Moosrambagh (25), Old Malakpet (26), Akberbagh (27), Azampura (28), Chawani (29) and Dabeerpura (30).
+There are seven wards in this circle, namely, Saidabad (24), Moosrambagh (25), Old Malakpet (26), Akberbagh (27), Azampura (28), Chawani (29) and Dabeerpura (30).

-Mutalib Danish of the All India Majlis-e-Ittehadul Muslimeen party was elected MLA of the Malakpet Assembly constituency for the third time in 2018.
+Ahmed Bin Abdullah Balala of the All India Majlis-e-Ittehadul Muslimeen party was elected MLA from the Malakpet Assembly constituency for the fourth time in 2023.